Participate in conversational, active learning.

 - We request 1 chaperone per 8 students grades PK-K

 - Reservations must be submitted three weeks before your proposed field trip date

 - Additional chaperones will be asked to pay regular admission

-Take a deep dive into the topics and artists featured in di Rosa’s special exhibition, Building a Different Model: Selections from the di Rosa Collection.
+Take a deep dive into the topics and artists featured in di Rosa’s special exhibition, Davina Semo: Core Reflections and Jim Drain: Membrane.
 Focused on the special exhibition in Gallery 1, this visit will provide students time to stretch and explore through activities designed to develop interpretive, analytical, and communication skills.
 Recommended for grades 7-12.

-Take a deep dive into the topics and artists featured in di Rosa’s special exhibition, Viola Frey: Center Stage.
+Take a deep dive into the topics and artists featured in di Rosa’s special exhibition, Deborah Remington.
 Focused on the special exhibition in Gallery 2, this visit will provide students time to stretch and explore through activities designed to develop interpretive, analytical, and communication skills.
 Recommended for grades 7-12.

 @ di Rosa

 What makes di Rosa unique?
 Students will sample artworks in and outside the galleries as they learn about the history of the property, region, and the legacy of Northern California art and artists.
 This visit will incorporate memorable and stimulating activities that encourage the development of close looking and critical thinking skills.
 Recommended for grades 3-12.